-Dr. Martinez earned her Ph.D. in Ecology & Evolution in 2015 at the University of Michigan, and did her postdoctoral training at Princeton University.
+Dr. Martinez earned her Ph.D. in Ecology & Evolution in 2015 at the University of Michigan and did her postdoctoral training at Princeton University.
 Before joining WE ACT, she served as an Assistant Professor at Columbia University Mailman School of Public Health, followed by Emory University, in the Dept. of Biology.
-Since 2017, Dr. Martinez has been supported by the prestigious NIH Director’s Early Independence Award.
-Over the past decade, her research has focused on infectious disease ecology, climate change, maternal and infant health, social justice, and environmental impacts on health (including biological rhythms).
-Dr. Martinez is currently leading WE ACT’s Beauty Inside Out campaign, which seeks to remove toxic chemicals from beauty products, particularly those that enforce Eurocentric beauty standards and are marketed toward women of color.
+From 2016-2023, Dr. Martinez and her lab were supported by the prestigious NIH Director’s Early Independence Award.
+Over the past decade, her research has focused on social and environmental justice, biological rhythms, infectious disease ecology, climate change, and maternal and infant health.

 Dr. Martinez joined a team to brief lawmakers in Washington, D.C. on how the EPA should use the best available science to improve the way it evaluates chemicals for potential health risks and protects people and communities from toxic exposures.
 Dr. Martinez focused on the disproportionate impacts of chemical pollution on communities of color.
 Click the image below to read the full article.